TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 Receive bits obtained via command attribute are stored as header (initial 2 bytes) in the receive buffer.
 Then it waits till receive valid flag has been set.
 Once set, 1 byte corresponding to 1 bit (because of oversampling of 8) is read and stored in receive buffer and the flags are cleared.
-Receive buffer pointer is incremented & receive bit count decremented.
+Receive buffer pointer is incremented and receive bit count decremented.
 This continues till count is zero, once zero, it extracts receive data one more time to take care of SB (receive count excludes SB).
 If 2.2 command supplement is not present, transmit re-init is done.
 If using "Multi Channel with encoders of different make" configuration where load share mode is enabled, the primary core waits for synchronization bits for active channels to be cleared before performing TX Global Init.